Unit 5: Telemedicine Services

 • The provider must obtain all relevant medical information (e.g., patient demographic information, chief complaint, history of present illness, allergies, medications, past medical/surgical/family history, and social history) prior to delivery of a medical diagnosis and treatment.

-• Documentation of any visits using secure interactive audio and video telecommunications technology must be maintained in the patient’s medical record as required with in-person diagnosis and treatment services.
+• Documentation of any visits using secure interactive audio and/or video telecommunications technology must be maintained in the patient’s medical record as required with in-person diagnosis and treatment services.

 Billing and Reimbursement

-Claims for Virtual PCP Visits and Virtual Retail Clinic Visits are submitted based on how you are contracted with Highmark.
+Claims for Virtual Visits are submitted based on how you are contracted with Highmark.

 Reimbursement will be based on the plan allowance in place at the time services were rendered.